 Recommendation 1.
-People with MS receiving some immunosuppressive therapies (S1P modulators, or anti-CD20 monoclonal antibodies or alemtuzumab and cladribine before immune reconstitution) should receive counseling about the risk of diminished protection after vaccination and the need to follow other protective strategies against infections.
+People with MS receiving some immunosuppressive therapies (sphingosine-1-phosphate modulators, or anti-CD20 monoclonal antibodies or alemtuzumab and cladribine before immune reconstitution) should receive counseling about the risk of diminished protection after vaccination and the need to follow other protective strategies against infections.